billthefarmer/blog/blog/content/post/2016-02-02-build-mac-osx-apps-using-command-line-tools.md

 ```

 This compiles the code, makes an icon file from an image and builds the app structure.
-The reason for the `-Wno-deprecated-declarations` is that this app was first written on OSX 10.4 using Carbon and I&#8217;m compiling for 10.6.
+The reason for the `-Wno-deprecated-declarations` is that this app was first written on OSX 10.4 using Carbon and I&rsquo;m compiling for 10.6.
 You need two other text files `Info,plist` and `PkgInfo`.

 ```xml
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;